buildpacks-community/kpack/rfcs/0000-cosign-integration.md

 - Whenever `kpack` signs an image using `cosign`, it should add these
   annotations:
   - Build number.
-  - Cluster builder used.
-  - Buildpacks involved in the build process.
-  - Stack container image names and digests.
   - Build time.

 ### Key generation and storage